 Purchase Table Decor and Thanksgiving Supplies – At the same time, you should start composing a list of table settings, decorations, and anything else you may need for your guests.
 Some people rent party supplies while others buy them.
 Choose which is most cost-effective for you and start making calls to get the equipment that you need.

-See how we set our Thanksgiving table!
+See how I set my Thanksgiving table!

 What to Do Two Weeks Before Thanksgiving